Politics of Liberia: Political developments since 1980

 An Interim Government of National Unity (IGNU) was formed in Gambia under the auspices of ECOWAS in October 1990 and Dr. Amos Sawyer became president.
 Taylor refused to work with the interim government and continued war.

 By 1992, several warring factions had emerged in the Liberian civil war, all of which were absorbed in the new transitional government.
 After several peace accords and declining military power, Taylor finally agreed to the formation of a five-man transitional government.

 After considerable progress in negotiations conducted by the United States, United Nations, Organization of African Unity, and the Economic Community of West African States, disarmament and demobilization of warring factions were hastily carried out and special elections were held on 19 July 1997 with Charles Taylor and his National Patriotic Party emerging victorious.
 Taylor won the election by a large majority, primarily because Liberians feared a return to war had Taylor lost.

 Unrest continued, and by 2003, two rebel groups were challenging Taylor's control of the country.
 In August 2003, Taylor resigned and fled the country and vice-president Moses Blah became acting president.
 On 18 August 2003, the warring parties signed the Accra Comprehensive Peace Agreement which marked the political end of the conflict.

 The international community again intervened and helped set up a transitional government (National Transitional Government of Liberia) which was led by Gyude Bryant until the Liberian general election of 2005.

 For more than a year, over 9,000 census-takers combed the densely forested nation mapping every structure.
 For three days starting 21 March 2008, they revisited each dwelling and counted the inhabitants.

 In November 2011, President Ellen Johnson-Sirleaf was re-elected for a second six-year term.

 Following the 2017 Liberian general election, former professional football striker George Weah, considered one of the greatest African players of all time, was sworn in as president on January 22, 2018, becoming the fourth youngest serving president in Africa.
 The inauguration marked Liberia's first fully democratic transition in 74 years.
 Weah cited fighting corruption, reforming the economy, combating illiteracy, and improving life conditions as the main targets of his presidency.
-However, opposition leader Joseph Boakai defeated George Weah in the tightly contested 2023 presidential election.
-On 22 January 2024, Joseph Boakai was sworn in as Liberia’s new president.
+Opposition leader Joseph Boakai defeated George Weah in the tightly contested 2023 presidential election.
+On 22 January 2024, Joseph Boakai was sworn in as Liberia's new president.